TheMrityunjayPathak/Feature-Engineering/README.md

 ### Principal Component Analysis
 - It reduces the number of dimensions in a large dataset by retaining most of the original information.
-- It does so by transforming potentially correlated variables into a smaller set of variables called principal components.
+- It does so by transforming correlated variables into a smaller set of variables called principal components.

 ### Example
 ```python